auth0/docs/STYLEGUIDE.md

 ## Voice

-* Address the reader directly: "you".
+* Address the reader directly: "you."
 Use "we" only for Auth0's recommendations.
 * Use active voice.
 * For instructions, use imperative mood.